-Lakers block 20 shots, hold off Pistons 106-99 in wild 4th
+Swat team: Lakers block 20 shots, hold off Pistons 106-99

 Derrick Rose scored 28 points and former Lakers guard Svi Mykhailiuk had 14 — one off his career high — for the Pistons, who have lost nine of 11 despite a strong effort against the Western Conference leaders.

+“Everything has got to go right to beat the top team in the league,” Pistons coach Dwane Casey said.
+“We played well, but we made just enough mistakes.”

-Andre Drummond added 12 points on 2-of-13 shooting and 18 rebounds before fouling out late, and the Pistons finished the California portion of their six-game road trip with a heartbreaker.
+Drummond added 12 points on 2-of-13 shooting and 18 rebounds before fouling out late, and the Pistons finished the California portion of their six-game road trip with a heartbreaker.

+“There’s a reason they’re the No. 1 team in the league blocking shots,” Rose said.
+“They’ve got great length, but it’s not going to change the way we play our game.
+We’ve got a chance to learn from our mistakes.”

+Pistons: Blake Griffin missed his fourth straight game with knee soreness.
+The injury forced the longtime Clippers star to miss both of Detroit’s games at Staples Center this season. … Casey got a technical foul in the third quarter for arguing the severity of a foul call against James.

 The Lakers scored the first 15 points of the fourth quarter in a rally spearheaded by James and Caruso, turning a four-point deficit into a 90-79 lead.
 After finally scoring nearly five minutes into the quarter, Detroit strung together nine straight points and a 13-1 run to reclaim the lead with 4:51 left.